20 April, 2017

 An independent review commissioned by the Government has made 3 recommendations:

 However, a separate report by the Government Actuary's Department has proposed more drastic cutbacks, which could result in people aged under 30 not being able to access the State pension until the age of 70.

 The Government is expected to make known its thinking in May 2017.

-If you are looking for any more information with regards to our services view our Financial Services section.
-You can also contact Annette Heyes in our Financial Services department via email or phone on 01772 220022.
+For more information contact Annette Heyes in our Financial Services department via email or phone on 01772 220022.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.